MSA Specialist nurses

 Their work includes:

-- A telephone helpline available across the week from Monday to Friday from 9.00-5.00.
+- A telephone support line available across the week from Monday to Friday from 9.00-5.00.
 Should the nurses be away from their desks, they will reply to messages left on their answerphones as quickly as possible.
 They receive calls about many different aspects of living with MSA, from people with the disease and also from carers and family members.
 Sometimes calls are about the physical issues of MSA, helping people to think through the practical changes that might make life easier, such as how to adapt the functional rooms at home, and sometimes calls can be more about helping people with any emotional concerns they may have.

 - An email service, as many people prefer to have their questions answered in this way, perhaps because it means they can get in touch at any time of the day or night and answers can be read when it is most convenient to them.
 The nurses try to get back to people within a few days.

-- Assistance with continuing healthcare funding can be offered by our nurses who are happy to write a letter of support
+- Assistance with continuing healthcare funding can be offered by our nurses who are happy to write a letter of support.

-- Visits to our volunteer support groups to look at any MSA topics of interest to people attending the meetings and to provide updates on current thinking on treatments and research
+- Visits to our volunteer support groups to look at any MSA topics of interest to people attending the meetings and to provide updates on current thinking on treatments and research.

 Education and awareness